octoflar/especia/README.md

 declare the [error function](https://github.com/octoflar/especia/wiki/Troubleshooting#the-error-function-stderf) `std::erf`.

-To build, test, and install this software `cd` to the project root directory and type
+To build, test, and install this software `cd` into the project root directory and type:

     mkdir build
     cd build